perez-k/Artificial_Intelligence_P1_Logic-based-AI/README.md

 3. Optimization \
 [Lecture notes](https://cs50.harvard.edu/ai/2020/notes/3/), [Files](https://cs50.harvard.edu/ai/2020/weeks/3/) \
 Choosing the best option from a set of possible options.
 Finding not only a correct way to solve a problem, but a better—or the best—way to solve it. \

-Local search: search algorithm that maintains a single node and searches by moving to a neighboring node. (different from previous mentioned types of search).
+Local search: search algorithm that maintains a single node and searches by moving to a neighboring node minimizing or maximizing cost. (different from previous mentioned types of search).
+Most applicable when really don't care about the path at all, and all care about is what the solution is.
 Often bring to an answer that is not optimal but “good enough,” conserving computational power.
 Eg: 04 houses in set locations.
 We want to build two hospitals, such that we minimize the distance from each house to a hospital.
+- Hill climbing (one type of a local search algorithm).
+In this algorithm, the neighbor states are compared to the current state, and if any of them is better, change the current node from the current state to that neighbor state.
+Risk of getting stuck in a local maximum (or minimum). | Variants (Steepest-ascent, Stochastic, First-choice, Random-restart, Local Beam Search)
+- Simulated Annealing: starts with a "high temperature", being more likely to make random decisions, and, as the "temperature" decreases, it becomes less likely to make random decisions, becoming more “firm.”
+This mechanism allows the algorithm to change its state to a neighbor that’s worse than the current state to escape from local maxima and increase probability of finding global maximum.

+Linear Programming

 5. Learning \
 Improving performance based on access to data and experience.
 For example, your email is able to distinguish spam from non-spam mail based on past experience.